Who we are and what we do

 We work with everyone involved in the seafood journey from catch to plate.

-Using our unique non-competitive position, we work in partnership with people from all across the seafood sector in the UK – helping them overcome challenges and take hold of opportunities.
+Our unique non-competitive roles means we work in partnership with people from all across the seafood sector in the UK.
+We help them overcome challenges and take hold of opportunities.

 We’re here to give the UK seafood sector the support it needs to thrive.